kube-reporting/metering-operator/Documentation/dev/debugging.md

 # Debugging Metering

-Debugging metering can be fairly dif***REMOVED***cult if you do not know how to directly interact with the components the operator is speaking to.
+Debugging metering can be fairly difficult if you do not know how to directly interact with the components the operator is speaking to.
 Below, we detail how you can connect and query Presto and Hive, as well as view the dashboards of the Presto and HDFS components.
 For debugging issues surrounding the metering-ansible-operator, see the [ansible-operator](#metering-ansible-operator) section.